jefffriesen/neutrino-preset-airbnb/README.md

 # Neutrino Prettier Lint Preset
 [![NPM version][npm-image]][npm-url] [![NPM downloads][npm-downloads]][npm-url]

-`neutrino-preset-lint-prettier` is a Neutrino preset that supports linting JavaScript projects with Prettier ESLint config.
+`neutrino-preset-lint-prettier` is a Neutrino preset that supports linting JavaScript projects with [Prettier](https://github.com/prettier/prettier) ESLint config.

 #### This is very alpha.
 Seems to be working for me but try it out and submit a PR or bug if you find problems

+Note: This will not reformat your code, it will only tell your IDE that there are linting errors.
+It is intended to be used along side a `prettier` formatting tool such as [`prettier-atom`](https://github.com/jlongster/prettier-atom).

+There is a work-in-progress neutrino preset that will format your code called [neutrino-preset-prettier](https://github.com/SpencerCDixon/neutrino-preset-prettier)

 ## Requirements